sudheer-2001/CustomerManagement/README.md

 Add Customer:
 Click the "Add Customer" button.
 Fill in the required details for the new customer.
-Click the "Save" button to add the customer.
+Click the "Submit" button to add the customer.

 Filter By:
 Select one of the filter criteria from the dropdown list.